AgathePons/AgathePons/README.md

 After almost five years at **[CGI](https://www.cgi.com/france/fr-fr)** as functional consultant, UI designer, and HTML / CSS integrator, I decided to take a step forward and learn how to develop web app.
 I have just finished a 6 months training with the wonderful school **[O'clock](https://oclock.io/)**, to learn **Javascript** (front/back), and I specialize myself on the back side of Javascript.

-Now, I am now about to graduate and look for a new job!
+I am now about to graduate and look for a new job!

 ## Here are some of my little personal projects: